zacharytyhacz/zacs_pants/README.md

 ## To-Do List

 - [ ] Posting to LinkedIn ( WIP )
+- [ ] Add cronjob and check for posts that are scheduled
+- [ ] Prepare frontend for desktop app with tauri ( Chakra UI )
 - [ ] Posting to Reddit
 - [ ] Posting to Instagram
 - [ ] Posting to Instagram Stories